tesseract-ocr/tessdata_contrib/sat/README.md

 This is the first LSTM-based model for Ol Chiki.

 The repository is structured so that the current best-trained data file, corpus preparation utilities, training scripts, and test materials are all helpful for reproducing the output.
 The current base checkpoint is `sat.traineddata` inside `sat/best/`, and that file will be updated as training improves.
 If you are improving `sat.traineddata` through training, we request you to submit it as a PR here so others can use and build on that.

+The model is trained using open-source fonts including **Noto Sans Ol Chiki** and [**Guru Gomke**](https://github.com/GuruGomke).
+These fonts are also used in corpus rendering for training data generation.